shiuanC/SenatePolarizationCheck/README.md

 ## Current Context
 With rising concerns about political polarization in the US, our project zeroes in on the US Senate, a crucible where national policies are debated and shaped.
 We explore whether this perceived polarization is mirrored in the Senate's legislative activities and roll call votes.

 ## Intended Audience
-Certainly!
-Here's the updated section of the intended audience, enriched with the additional context you've provided, and formatted in Markdown:

----

-## Intended Audience